LoyolaChicagoBooks/cder/source/intro.rst

 experience in concurrency.
-While the focus of this chapter is largely within the device itself, the online source code for our examples goes beyond the on-device experience by providing versions that connect to RESTful web services (optionally hosted in the cloud).
-We've deliberately focused this chapter around the on-device experience, consistent with  "mobile first" thinking, which more generally is the way the "internet of things" also works.
+While the focus of this chapter is largely within the device itself, the online source code for our examples goes beyond the on-device experience by providing versions that connect to RESTful web services (optionally hosted in the cloud) [Christensen2009]_.
+We've deliberately focused this chapter around the on-device experience, consistent with  "mobile first" thinking, which more generally is the way the "internet of things" also works [Ashton2009]_.
 This thinking results in proper separation of concerns when it comes to the user experience, local computation, and remote interactions (mediated using web services).